 The NHSO’s recent successes have been celebrated with national awards from the National Endowment for the Arts, the Fromm Foundation, the Ann & Gordon Getty Foundation, New Music USA, and ASCAP’s Award for the Programming of American Music.
 This month we were awarded the Greater New Haven Chamber of Commerce’s Sunspot Innovation Award.

-The NHSO is looking for experienced Front of House Managers for performances throughout the region for its 2016-2017 season.
-Concerts take place in New Haven, Hamden, Shelton, Madison, Middletown, and other areas in the region.
-Competitive hourly wages.
+The NHSO is looking for experienced Front of House Managers for performances throughout the region.
+Concerts take place in New Haven, Hamden, Shelton, Madison, and other areas in the region and the NHSO offers Competitive hourly wages.

 Please submit résumé and references to Operations@NewHavenSymphony.org.